 - Response: improves the response rate of all stakeholders towards an outbreak

 - Recovery: allows industry regulators to maintain and rebuild key relationships and trust with its consumers

-- Prevention: ability to determine what cause the issues, therefore preventing future issues
+- Prevention: ability to determine what caused the issues, therefore preventing future issues